phantom037/SaveNest_Frontend/README.md

-# piggy_bank
+# SaveNest

-A new Flutter project.
+A demo Flutter Project UI fot SaveNest

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a the frontend application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this you need to run the project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)